AdobeDocs/experience-manager-65.en/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. In the Document of Record Template Configuration section of the Form Model tab, select one of the following options:

-   **None** Select this option if you don't want to configure document of record for the form.
+   **None** Select this option if you do not want to configure document of record for the form.

    **Associate Form Template as Document of Record Template** Select this option if you have an XDP file that you want to use as a template for the document of record.
 On selecting this option, all XDP files available in AEM Forms repository are displayed.
 Select the appropriate file.